gulpjs/vinyl-fs/README.md

 ##### other

-Any glob-related options are documented in [glob-stream] and [node-glob] and are forwarded verbatim.
+Any glob-related options are documented in [glob-stream] and [anymatch] and are forwarded verbatim.

 ### `dest(folder[, options])`